arcturusInk/EventTracker/README.md

 *Menu:
 * Accessed through the Home Page via clicking the hamburger menu icon
 * Has a list of all the groups the user is part of
-* Has a circular button that allows user to create new groups by entering a new groupís name and selecting a group of perspective attendees from phoneís contacts or manually entering email address/phone numbers
+* Has a circular button that allows user to create new groups by entering a new group‚Äôs name and selecting a group of perspective attendees from phone‚Äôs contacts or manually entering email address/phone numbers

 *Limited implementation.
 Not necessary to demonstrate the minimum viable product.